amullick-git/news_bot/DEVELOPER.md

 8.  **Notification (`src/notification.py`)**:
     - Sends a completion message with episode details to a configured Webhook (Discord/Slack).
+    - **Script Link**: Includes a direct link to the generated script in the notification.
     - Requires `NOTIFICATION_WEBHOOK_URL` secret.

 7.  **Configuration (`src/config.py`)**: